 Erikson has four official degree conferral dates each year.
-Dates for 2023-24 are September 15, December 29, May 10, and June 23.
-Master's degree students who plan to graduate must complete and submit an application for master's degree conferral, along with the \$175 degree conferral application fee, no later than February 13, 2023.
+Dates for 2024-25 January 10, May 9, June 20 and September 20.
+Master's degree students who plan to graduate must complete and submit an application for master's degree conferral, along with the \$175 degree conferral application fee.
 Applications for master's degree conferral are available on my.erikson.edu.
 To receive your master's degree, you must have been certified by the Registrar at Erikson as having fulfilled all academic and administrative program requirements, including passing the comprehensive examination.
 All tuition and fees must be paid and all library materials returned before a student can be approved for graduation.

-Assessment of Professional Competencies/
+Assessment of Professional Competencies/Evaluation of

-Evaluation of Program Outcomes
+Program Outcomes